-Design and concept of this app reflect the image of a successful mHealth solution for a specific category of patients.
-It combines the benefits of a simple, intuitive interface tailored to the requirements of a certain audience and dynamic, engaging user experience that encourages patients to get back to the app again and again and develop new skills for better future.
+The design and concept of this app reflect the image of a successful mHealth solution for a specific category of patients.
+It combines the benefits of a simple, intuitive interface tailored to the requirements of a certain audience and a dynamic, engaging user experience that encourages patients to get back to the app again and again and develop new skills for a better future.

-Development of patient engagement solutions like How Do I is crucial.
-Today, mental healthcare experiences the greatest gaps in diagnosis, treatment and service providing.
+The development of patient engagement solutions like How Do I is crucial.
+Today, mental healthcare experiences the greatest gaps in diagnosis, treatment and services.
 Only 35-50% of patients with mental disorders receive at least some basic treatment.
 This is in high-income countries.
 Low and middle-income states record the shocking rate of 76-85%.

-Next generation of custom patient engagement soluions combines the power of mobile apps and highly intuitive chatbots for patients.
-This synergy allows to combat the major causes of insufficient patient engagement.
+The Next-generation of custom patient engagement solutions combines the power of mobile apps and highly intuitive chatbots for patients.
+This synergy allows combating the major causes of insufficient patient engagement.

 Complex algorithms behind mobile apps provide an unrivaled level of content and user experience personalization.
 Chatbots and voice assistants perform conversation-based collection of patient symptom and medication intake records and transfer this data for further analysis.
 Integrating the capabilities of apps, bots, voice assistants and wearables, these eHealth tools enable smart reminders and alerts that guarantee to reach the target in the right place, time and on the right device.
 Moreover, these tools use gamification elements to motivate patients to adhere to their medication, self-educate on their disease and conditions and maintain connections with doctors and caregivers.